phaubertin/jinue/doc/syscalls/signal-process.md

 ## Description

-Send an asynchronous signal to a process.
+Send a signal to a process.

-For this operation to succeed, the process descriptor must have the [JINUE_PERM_SIGNAL](../../include/jinue/shared/asm/permissions.h) permission.
+For this operation to succeed, either the signal must be sent to the current process or the process descriptor must have the [JINUE_PERM_SIGNAL](../../include/jinue/shared/asm/permissions.h) permission.

 ## Arguments